slalom-consulting-ltd/terraform-guidelines/README.md

 ## Templates

 This is the Terraform code that is environment specific.
-Templates should live with the code the that requires it, I usually create a jimw folder in the repository and all it **IAC**, something like this for the repository aws-lexbot-handlers:
+Templates should live with the code the that requires it, I usually create a folder in the root of the repository and all it **IAC**, something like this for the repository aws-lexbot-handlers:

 ```bash
 23043-5510:/mnt/c/aws-lexbot-handler# ls -l